PARTHIB-DEB/REDIS-TUTORIAL/README.md

 The engine behind proper searches and queries .
 Redis query engine gives different excellent features consisting of vector search , full-text search , aggregation pipeline and many more.
 Due to RQI , redis can be used as a **vector database** , **NoSQL Document Database** and many more - [link](https://redis.io/docs/latest/develop/interact/search-and-query/)

 # Data Structures ⛓️
+Redis has 9 types of different data structures .
+Each with different taste and capabilities , given below .
+You can read more about them here ➡️ [link](https://redis.io/docs/latest/develop/data-types/) :

+  - String
+  - Hash
+  - List
+  - Set
+  - Sorted Sets
+  - Stream
+  - Bitmap
+  - Bitfield
+  - Geospatial

+Go to _Data Structures 📁_ to know each DS with more details